AckerlyXu/heima/articles/storage/storage-import-export-service.md

 The WAImportExport tool is only compatible with 64-bit Windows operating system.
 See the [Operating System](#operating-system) section for specific OS versions supported.

 Download the latest version of the [WAImportExport tool](http://download.microsoft.com/download/3/6/B/36BFF22A-91C3-4DFC-8717-7567D37D64C5/WAImportExport.zip).
-For more details about using the WAImportExport Tool, see the [Using the WAImportExport Tool](./storage-import-export-tool-how-to.md).
+For more details about using the WAImportExport Tool, see the [Using the WAImportExport Tool](storage-import-export-tool-how-to.md).

 >[!NOTE]
->**Previous Version:** You can [download WAImportExpot V1](http://download.microsoft.com/download/0/C/D/0CD6ABA7-024F-4202-91A0-CE2656DCE413/WaImportExportV1.zip) version of the tool and refer to [WAImportExpot V1 usage guide](./storage-import-export-tool-how-to-v1.md).
+>**Previous Version:** You can [download WAImportExpot V1](http://download.microsoft.com/download/0/C/D/0CD6ABA7-024F-4202-91A0-CE2656DCE413/WaImportExportV1.zip) version of the tool and refer to [WAImportExpot V1 usage guide](storage-import-export-tool-how-to-v1.md).
 WAImportExpot V1 version of the tool does provide support for **preparing disks when data is already pre-written to the disk**.
 Also you will need to use WAImportExpot V1 tool if the only key available is SAS-Key.

+>

 ### Hard disk drives
-Only 2.5 inch SSD or 2.5" or 3.5" SATA II or III internal hard drives are supported for use with the Import/Export service.
-You can use hard drives up to 10TB.
+Only 2.5 inch SSD or 2.5" or 3.5" SATA II or III internal HDD are supported for use with the Import/Export service.
+A Single import/export job can have a maximum of 10 HDD/SSDs and each individual HDD/SSD can be of any size.
+Large number of drives can be spread across multiple jobs and there is no limits on the number of jobs that can be created.

 For import jobs, only the first data volume on the drive will be processed.
 The data volume must be formatted with NTFS.
-When copying data to your hard drive, you can attach it directly using a 2.5 inch SSD or 2.5" or 3.5" SATA II or III connector or you can attach it externally using an external 2.5 inch SSD or 2.5" or 3.5" SATA II or III USB adaptor.

 > [!IMPORTANT]
->External hard disk drives that come with a built-in USB adaptor are not supported by this service.
+> External hard disk drives that come with a built-in USB adaptor are not supported by this service.
 Also, the disk inside the casing of an external HDD cannot be used; please do not send external HDDs.
 >
 >